INTRODUCTION

 Timing

-What is the time of day, how much time is allotted, and what is the pace of lessons?
+What is the time of day, and what is the pace of lessons?

-Examples of accommodations include: breaking up larger assignments, recommending additional tutoring or lab work, allowing extended time for assessments when appropriate, providing schedules that include movement and transition times.
+Examples of accommodations include: breaking up larger assignments, recommending additional tutoring or lab work, providing schedules that include movement and transition times.

 Response